 Stefania supports the management of iniva’s finances.

-The Iniva team is supported by the generous contribution of student placements, and volunteers within the Stuart Hall Library.
-Iniva relies on the help of library volunteers to support the record keeping and care of our collection, as well as the organisation and support of the library events programme.
+The iniva team is supported by the generous contribution of student placements, and volunteers within the Stuart Hall Library. iniva relies on the help of library volunteers to support the record keeping and care of our collection, as well as the organisation and support of the library events programme.
 Student placements contribute significantly to ongoing projects and events including digital and social media development.

-We are grateful to all our volunteers and placements that offer Iniva the chance to grow and be more ambitious.
+We are grateful to all our volunteers and placements that offer iniva the chance to grow and be more ambitious.

 In 2009 Anita was awarded an OBE for services to Broadcasting and Communities.